kiboschool/programming1-week-2-exercises/README.md

 - Ask the user to enter desired number of books and money
 - Store the values the user enters in appropriately named variables
 - Use an if/else statement to show the user a different response, depending on the calculations on what they entered.

+## Testing

+1. First, run the code yourself with `python3 main.py`
+2. Next, run the automated tests to check your solution, with `python3 test.py`

 ## Hints